mattermost/docs/source/install/self-managed-changelog.md

 10. Changes to ``mattermost-server/model`` for naming consistency.

 ### Important Upgrade Notes

- - A major thing to note is that a v6 server is incompatible to run along with a v5 server in a cluster.
-Therefore, while upgrading, it is required that no other v5 server runs when a v6 server is brought up.
-A v6 server will run significant DB schema changes that can cause a large startup time depending on the dataset size.
+ - Longer migration times can be expected.
+See [this document](https://gist.github.com/streamer45/59b3582118913d4fc5e8ff81ea78b055) for more details.
+The field type of Data in model.ClusterMessage was changed to []byte from string.
+Therefore, a major thing to note is that a v6 server is incompatible to run along with a v5 server in a cluster.
+Customers upgrading from 5.x to 6.x cannot do a High Availability upgrade.
+While upgrading, it is required that no other v5 server runs when a v6 server is brought up.
+A v6 server will run significant database schema changes that can cause a large startup time depending on the dataset size.
 Zero downtime will not be possible, but depending on the efforts made during the migration process, it can be minimized to a large extent.
    1. Low effort, long downtime - This is the usual process of starting a v6 server normally.
-This has 2 implications - during the migration process, various tables will be locked which will render those tables read-only during that period.
+This has 2 implications: during the migration process, various tables will be locked which will render those tables read-only during that period.
 Secondly, once the server finishes migration and starts the application, no other v5 server can run in the cluster.
    2. Medium effort, medium downtime - This process will require SQL queries to be executed manually on the server.
 To avoid causing a table lock, a customer can choose to use the pt-online-schema-change tool for MySQL.
 For Postgres, the table locking is very minimal.
 The advantage is that since there are a lot of queries, the customer can take their own time to run individual queries during off-hours.
 All queries except #11 are safe to be executed this way.
 Then the usual method of (1) can be followed.
    3. High effort, low downtime - This process requires everything of (2), plus it tries to minimize the impact of query #11.
 We can do this by following step 2, and then starting v6 along with a running v5 server, and then monitor the application logs.
 As soon as the v6 application starts up, we need to bring down a v5 node.
 This is a delicate dance, but minimizes the downtime to only a few seconds.
- - Longer migration times can be expected.
-See [this document](https://gist.github.com/streamer45/59b3582118913d4fc5e8ff81ea78b055) for more details.
- - Changed the field type of Data in model.ClusterMessage to []byte from string.
-This also makes a v6 server incompatible with a v5 server in the same cluster.
-Customers upgrading from 5.x to 6.x cannot do an HA upgrade.
-This will require a downtime.
  - Focalboard v0.9.1 (released with Mattermost v6.0) requires Mattermost v5.38+.
- - Advanced logging configuration schema changed.
+ - The advanced logging configuration schema changed.
 This is a breaking change relative to 5.x.
 See updated documentation.

 **IMPORTANT:** If you upgrade from a release earlier than v5.39, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).

 ### Highlights

-#### Blobal Product Launcher
+#### Global Product Launcher
- - This is disabled on the mobile web view.
+ - Added a global header for product navigation for Channels, Playbooks, and Boards.
+This is disabled on the mobile web view.

+#### Branding Changes
+ - Added a new default brand theme "Denim".
+ - The existing theme names and colors, including Mattermost, Organization, Mattermost Dark, and Windows Dark have been updated to the new Sapphire, Quartz, Indigo, & Onyx theme names and colours, respectively.
+Anyone using the existing themes will see slightly modified theme colors after their server or workspace is upgraded.
+The theme variables for the existing Mattermost, Organization, Mattermost Dark, and Windows Dark themes will still be accessible in [our documentation](https://docs.mattermost.com/messaging/customizing-theme-colors.html#custom-theme-examples), so a custom theme can be created with these theme variables if desired.
+Custom themes are unaffected by this change.
+ - Updated email templates to the new branding.

+#### Packaging Changes
+ - Updated in-product strings referencing E10 & E20 to new packaging.
+ - SAML has been moved from the highest level tier (Enterprise - former E20) to mid-level (Professional) while Certificate-based authentication feature had no change.
+ - E20, Professional, and Enterprise license SKUs are now supported for installing Enterprise plugins.

 #### Beta features Promoted to General Availability
    - Archived channels